|1. The Daily Schedule

 - Once a locker is assigned to a student, the student is responsible for reporting any damage to that locker or lock, to both the homeroom teacher and the school administration.
 Damage done to lockers but not reported will be the financial responsibility of the student.

 - Students will sign a locker contract prior to being assigned a locker to indicate their willingness to comply with the conditions of locker usage.
+Students who choose to decline the offer of a locker will indicate this on the locker contract.

 - Lockers remain the property of the school, and the school administration reserves the right to open lockers at any time without prior notification.